Skip to content

 Our children and youth had an opportunity in 2000 to express both faith and talent in the production of “Sometimes It’s Tough Bein’ Me,” an original musical written and directed by Pam Rudeen.
 Two performances of this fun and inspiring play brought a message of friendship and trust in God to packed houses.
 The following year they produced “Jonah and the Jail” (2001).

-Peter Osborne served from 2000 to 2003.
-Luke Johnson arrived in the fall of 2003 to continue the ministry and outreach to youth full time until summer 2007.
-Subsequent leaders helped carry on the ministry with youth including Reed Webster, Emma Jensen (Pearsall), Eric Dixon, and intern Haley Meshnik.
+Our first youth minister was Peter Osborne, who served from 2000 to 2003.
+Luke Johnson arrived in the fall of 2003 to continue the ministry and outreach to youth until summer 2007.
+Subsequent interns helped carry on the ministry with youth including Reed Webster, Emma Jensen (Pearsall), Eric Dixon, and Haley Meshnik.

-The various youth leaders engaged our own Valley Covenant youth as well as visitors in regular youth meetings as well as numerous events such as winter trips, 30-hour famine, missions outreaches, attendance at CHIC (the national Covenant High in Christ held every 3 years), hosting Java House with music and speakers, atmosphere and coffee drinks, and doing local service projects.
+The various youth leaders engaged our own Valley Covenant youth as well as visitors in regular youth meetings as well as numerous events such as winter trips, 30-hour famine, missions outreaches, attendance at CHIC (Covenant High in Christ held every 3 years), hosting Java House with music and speakers, atmosphere and coffee drinks, and doing local service projects.

 With these Stones